real2two/discord-http-interactions/README.md

 # HTTP interactions template

-A little Discord HTTP interactions template I created which uses HyperExpress and Prisma.
+A little Discord HTTP interactions template I created which uses HyperExpress and Prisma.x

-I could make a TypeScript template too.
-If anyone wants that, ask me on Discord.

 `/interactions` is the HTTP interactions path.